shubhanshu02/GSoC-2021-logs/logs.md

 - **30/06/2021:** Refactor common code from Native backend and TensorFlow backend async patches to DNN Common.

 - **01/07/2021:** Refactor the get async result function for use across all three backends.

+- **02/07/2021-03/07/2021:**
+  1. Define `DNNAsyncExecModule` for common async inference mechanism and functions to execute this module.
+  2. Adjust the TensorFlow asynchronous patchset according to the above module.